Blue Ridge Heritage Trail Interpretive Signs Will Showcase the History and Heritage of Western North Carolina

-The Blue Ridge National Heritage Area has received grant funding to develop a region-wide system of interpretive signage to raise awareness of the National Heritage Area designation, help increase visitation, and deepen appreciation for the national significance of our region's heritage.
+The Blue Ridge National Heritage Area has received grant funding to develop a region-wide trail of interpretive signage to raise awareness of the National Heritage Area designation, help increase visitation, and deepen appreciation for the national significance of our region's heritage.

 Community Support for Preserving Heritage in the Blue Ridge Mountains

 The project is made possible by a Federal Highway Administration enhancement grant through the North Carolina Department of Transportation.
 Partner organizations throughout the 25-county area are providing local matching funds for each sign.
 Haywood County is serving as the fiscal on the project.

 The signage project will include 69 signs to be installed at heritage sites throughout the region.
 Five interactive kiosks will also be installed at the North Carolina Welcome Centers at gateways to the BRNHA.

 Melinda Massey is the Signage Coordinator for the BRNHA's interpretive signage program and can be contacted at 828-407-0702 or firstname.lastname@example.org.
 Installation will begin in September, 2015.

 Seeking Bids for Installation of the Wayside Signs

 Blue Ridge National Heritage Area, Inc. and Haywood County are seeking bids for the installation of 63 wayside interpretive signs at heritage attractions across Western North Carolina.